stefanprodan/dockprom/README.md

 ***Docker Containers alerts***

-Trigger an alert if a container is down for more then 30 seconds:
+Trigger an alert if a container is down for more than 30 seconds:

 ```yaml
 ALERT jenkins_down